aevri/barrie-bear/barrie_bear.md

 18

-'a hot summer's day.
+a hot summer's day.
 The tent was, to say the least, very crowded, but at least it was dry and all the occupants enjoyed a feeling of safety with some sort of waterproof cover over their heads.
 It rained and it rained and it rained.
 Inside the tent, it was getting